Code of Conduct for Library Users

 - Protect borrowed materials from rain, dampness, sun, heat, pets, and smoking and tobacco products.

 - Mark your place with a bookmark; do not bend corners of pages or use tape, Post-It notes, paper clips, or other objects.

 - Take notes rather than using highlighters, underlining, or writing in the margins of the Libraries’ books and periodicals.

 - Avoid eating snacks and drinking beverages while handling or working around library materials.

 Please notify the library staff at any service desk if you discover a book that needs repair.

 The KU Libraries has a program for repairing materials to make them available as long as possible.
 For more information, visit the Conservation Services webpage.

-The Northwestern University Library Preservation Department’s website provides a visual display about the Care of Library Materials.
+The Northwestern University Library Preservation Department provides several visual displays about the Care and Handling of Library Materials: